 • Strong's: H6942, G00370, G00380

 Referenced in: Introduction to 1 Thessalonians

+Referenced III.
+Introduction to 1 messalomans

 suffer, suffering

 Definition:

 The terms "suffer" and "suffering" refer to experiencing something very unpleasant, such as illness, pain, or other hardships. - When people are persecuted or when they are sick, they suffer. - Sometimes people suffer because of wrong things they have done; other times they suffer because of sin and disease in the world. - Suffering can be physical, such as feeling pain or sickness.
 It can also be emotional, such as feeling fear, sadness, or loneliness. - The phrase "suffer me" means "bear with me" or "hear me out" or "listen patiently."
 Translation Suggestions: